jalogan/jalogan.github.io/_projects/vdW_nanorods.md

 ### **The Challenge: Beyond Spheres**
-For decades, van der Waals interactions have been well understood for spherical particles.
+For decades, van der Waals (vdW) interactions have been well understood for spherical particles.
 If you want to model how tiny spheres attract or repel each other, there's a well-established set of equations for that.
 But nanorods (think tiny, elongated cylinders) have added complications.
-Their interactions depend not just on distance but also on *orientation*—two rods can sit parallel, cross at an angle, or barely touch end-to-end.
-Traditional calculations for these scenarios are complex and computationally expensive.
+Their interactions depend not just on distance but also on *orientation*—-two rods can sit parallel, cross at an angle, or barely touch end-to-end.
+Traditional calculations for these scenarios are complex, computationally expensive, and have no simple closed-form expression.

+Despite the difficulty of working with vdW rods, they are incredibly useful and necessary with applications to simulations of self-assembly, carbon nanotubes, liquid crystals, microtubules, and DNA.
+Their use spans fields such as soft-condensed matter physics, biology, materials science, among others.

 We sought to simplify this mess with a compact formula that captures the essential physics without the need for heavy computation.
+This compact formula can help computational scientists to avoid time wasting numerical integrations when performing molecular dynamics or Monte Carlo simulations involving rod-like particles interacting through a vdW force.

 ---